 Another great spot for photographs is a family website where all members of the family can post snapshots and news.
 If you have a web designer in your family, he or she can create a family site, or you can create a group page on Facebook.
 By looking at the site frequently, your grandchild can get to know even those family members that he or she has never met.

-Webcams are the newest tools to keep families together.
+Webcams can help keep families together.
 Even babies seem to take naturally to webcams, perhaps because most of them are already accustomed to television.
 Those with iPhones or iPads will enjoy using FaceTime.
 Others will need some type of video chat program or app.
 Skype is the most popular video calling software.
 Skype is easy to set up, and you can Skype with children of all ages.

 Don’t Forget the Old Ways